-SMS over IMS shall be intercepted in accordance with normal IMS interception as described in 7A.3.
+SMS over IMS shall be intercepted in accordance with normal IMS interception as described in 7A.3, also for Non-Local ID interception.
 SMS IRI (including originating and destination addresses, SMS direction, and SMS Centre Address) are reported, if available, for IRI-only intercepts.